 The application then decides what to do with the returned CAS.
 There are many possibilities.
 For instance the application could: display the results, store the CAS to disk for post processing, extract and index analysis results as part of a search or database application etc.

 The UIMA framework provides methods to support the application developer in creating and managing CASes and instantiating, running and managing AEs.
-Details may be found in Chapter 3, Application Developer's Guide in UIMA Tutorial and Developers' Guides.
+Details may be found in Application Developer's Guide.

 2.5.2.
 Graduating to Collection Processing